“...He isn't tired. He could, and does, talk for nine hours about himself...”

 “...It smelled warm.
 I really expected, you know, big things.
 You know, good weather, all that stuff.
 It just smelled like it was gonna' be a great day...”

-At one point, he described his
+At one point, he described his time in Tallahassee:

 “...It’s such a weird trip just walking around, believe me.
 Just walking around because I like to be free, for no other reason.
 Not to do anything wrong.
 Just really getting off on walking around the campus.
 And watching people play racquetball and tennis, you know- People are great anyway, but college students are beautiful people, good-looking people, healthy people, exciting people...”